-Source: 2004 PRC Quality of Life Survey, Professional Research Consultants [Item98]
+Source: 2004 PRC Quality of Life Survey, Professional Research Consultants [Item98] Note: Asked of all respondents.

-Viewed demographically, residents more likely to give "fair" or "poor" ratings of the local arts and entertainment opportunities include Blacks, young adults, women, and people with postsecondary education.
+Viewed demographically, residents more likely to give "fair" or "poor" ratings of the local arts and entertainment opportunities include Blacks, young adults, adults with education beyond high school, and people in the lower income breakout.